farahelnakhal/os/README.md

-# MyShell — Custom UNIX Shell with Multithreaded Client-Server Scheduler
+# MyShell: Custom UNIX Shell with Multithreaded Client-Server Scheduler

 A C project built in four phases for an Operating Systems course.
 It starts as a standalone UNIX shell supporting redirection and pipelines, then grows into a